followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/20 Editing/40 Customize Editors.md

 ---

-Implement the **columns[]** | [editCellTemplate](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editCellTemplate) function for more extensive customization, in which you should specify your custom component's appearance and behavior in full.
+Implement the **columns[]**.[editCellTemplate](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editCellTemplate) function for more extensive customization, in which you should specify your custom component's appearance and behavior in full.
 The following code uses this function to substitute an HTML check box for a default editor:

 ---
 ##### jQuery